 Overview of the CSR School

-The CSR School aims to provide advanced training regarding the identification of sustainability-related business opportunities and the inclusion of responsibility in the core of one’s business strategy, in order to achieve sustainable value and formulate a more resilient organization.
+The CSR School provides advanced training regarding the identification of sustainability-related business opportunities and the inclusion of responsibility in the core of one’s business strategy, in order to achieve sustainable value and formulate a more resilient organization.

 The training program is envisioned as a journey that will cover all major identified areas that relate to the responsible management of sustainability.
-Within 6 weeks, during which a minimum of 48 hours of sustainability-related knowledge and management experience will be shared, trainees will gain an up-to-date overview of major developments around the largest environmental, social and governance challenges affecting businesses nowadays.
+From September to December 2022, during which a minimum of 40 hours of sustainability-related knowledge and management experience will be shared, trainees will gain an up-to-date overview of major developments around the largest environmental, social and governance challenges affecting businesses nowadays.

 In the post–World War II era, the world has experienced huge economic and social progress, lifting hundreds of millions of people out of poverty.
 Moreover, digital technologies have provided us with tools that enable us to solve our most pressing social and environmental challenges.